 After completion of the individual evaluation, participants were asked to repeat the exercise, this time working with their assigned partner.
 Specifically, they were instructed to write another note—following the same requirements as before—to determine whether the social media post was misinformed or potentially misleading, and to compose a joint explanation.
-Participants were required to engage in active collaboration while writing the note, as collaboration was a core element of the study design.
-To facilitate this process, we provided a chat box, which we monitored both for compliance and to assess task quality.
+Participants were required to collaborate actively while writing the note, as collaboration was a core element of the study design.
+To facilitate this process, we provided a chat box and monitored it for compliance and to assess task quality.
 In the overt treatment, chat nicknames displayed participants’ political affiliation (e.g., “Democrat 1,” “Republican 2”), whereas in the covert treatment, nicknames were neutral (e.g., “Participant 1,” “Participant 2”).
 Teams had up to thirteen minutes to complete the collaborative evaluation.
-Figure \ref{fig:CollaborativeEval} provides a screenshot illustrating the interface used for the collaborative evaluation.
+Figure~\ref{fig:CollaborativeEval} provides a screenshot illustrating the interface used for the collaborative evaluation.

 After the collaborative evaluation was submitted, we checked whether the two participants’ texts matched.
 If they did, participants proceeded to complete a brief survey about their reasoning process and overall experience.
 Specifically, they were asked: \textit{“How easy was it for you and your partner to come up with a text you both agreed on?”} The response options were: \textit{Extremely easy, Somewhat easy, Somewhat difficult, and Extremely difficult}.